 - Quantitative or Qualitative Methods in Social Sciences.
-Students are required to take one of these School courses in their Junior Year (or, in some cases, an equivalent course in their other Subject).
-It provides students with knowledge, intellectual and transferable skills. - Dissertation: this is a major piece of independent work intended to provide students with skills of independent research. - The Independent Research Paper (IRP) optional for Joint Honours (but students who opt not to do the IRP or dissertation must do an equivalent piece of independent research in their other Subject).
-On a smaller scale than the Dissertation, the IRP facilitates independent research.
+Students are required to take one of these School courses in their Junior Year (or an equivalent course in their other Subject).
+It provides students with knowledge, intellectual and transferable skills. - Dissertation or Independent Research Paper: these are major pieces of independent work intended to provide students with skills of independent research.
+The dissertation, which is double the length and number of credits, enable students to work more in-depth in a topic and gain greater methodological skills.